pseudophpt/ISBSRN/README.md

 Both return a pointer to a `parse_node` which indicates the current state of the parsing tree.

-Code to parse a list of booleans giving open or close
+Code to parse a list of booleans giving open or close:

 ```cpp
 int main () {